YoshiKitaguchi/enfty_code_compiler/README.md

 ## Basic Programming Course Online Embedded Code Editor, Online Code Compiler, and Online Code Output Window

-This is repository includes enfty.inc's source code for the Online Embedded Code Editor (OECE), ONline Code Compiler (OCC), and Online Code Output Window (OCOW).
+This repository includes enfty.inc's source code for the Online Embedded Code Editor (OECE), ONline Code Compiler (OCC), and Online Code Output Window (OCOW).

 This is mainly done using Javascript and is private to enfty.inc